castaway/dbix-class-book/chapters/01-Introduction.md

 * No control over which data is added, changed or removed (permissions).
 * No transaction support - data lost if file system disappears mid write/read.
 * No permissions system
+* No support for any type of searching

 #### Useful for